11 Common Hydrangea Pests: How to Prevent and Treat Them

 Leaftiers

-Hydrangea leaftiers are a species of moth that are brown and white in color.
+Leaftiers are hydrangea pests that are a species of moth brown and white in color.
 They will lay their eggs on the branches.
 When the caterpillars emerge they use their silk to web together a few leaves and they will begin feeding on those leaves.

-These webbed leaves will be fairly obvious, and if you have an infestation there will be many of these leaf sacs on your plant causing the plant to become less aesthetically pleasing than you were likely hoping for.
+These webbed leaves will be fairly obvious.
+If you have an infestation there will be many of these leaf sacs on your plant causing the plant to become less aesthetically pleasing than you were likely hoping for.

 If you notice damaged and webbed leaves, you can gently pull the leaves apart and remove the caterpillar by hand.
 When the caterpillars are ready to pupate they will fall to the soil and carry out their life in the dirt.
 Keeping your garden neat will remove any of the pupating caterpillars.